B.S., Physics, Peking University, 2005Ph.D., Physics, The George Washington University, 2010Postdoc, Computational Biology, Harvard University, 2016

 "We use computational approaches to study how genes work in the chromatin and how they dysfunction in cancer."

 Dr. Chongzhi Zang is an assistant professor and resident faculty member in the Center for Public Health Genomics, University of Virginia.
-He holds faculty appointments in Department of Public Health Sciences, Department of Biomedical Engineering, and Department of Biochemistry and Molecular Genetics at the UVA School of Medicine.
+He holds faculty appointments in the Departments of Public Health Sciences, Biomedical Engineering, and Biochemistry and Molecular Genetics.
 He is also a faculty member in the UVA Cancer Center and the Data Science Institute.

 NCI Career Transition Award2017-2020